phanerka/link-stash/Lediting/2. Region Making/Mod support/Expedition.md

-either wiki guys are compiling info into wiki page or im doing it myself :)
+either wiki guys are compiling info into wiki page or im doing it myself

+> [!wip] This page is WIP.
+> It's supposed to enlist everything to make custom region Expedition-compatible.
 # basic support
 basically the list:
 - xx_s01